dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

 <Lightbox src="/img/docs/dbt-cloud/semantic-layer/sl-configure-example.jpg" width="50%" title="After configuring, you'll be provided with the connection details to connect to you downstream tools." />

 ### 4. Add more credentials <Lifecycle status="enterprise"/>
 dbt Cloud Enterprise plans can optionally add multiple credentials and map them to service tokens, offering more granular control and tailored access for different teams and projects.
 This can then be shared to relevant teams for BI connection setup.
+These credentials have physical access to the raw data, meaning they control the data accessed by the Semantic Layer.

 We recommend configuring credentials and service tokens to reflect your teams and their roles.
 For example, create tokens or credentials that align with your team's needs, such as providing finance-related schemas to the Finance team.